 Best practice: Use an ATS that keeps track of open positions vis-à-vis filtered candidates at each stage of hiring.
 This provides the recruiter with continuous visibility on how many positions are likely to get filled so that the recruiter can either stop further sourcing and screening or continue with it.

-c)Comprehensive Applicant’s report: this is a diagnostic report that contains all the details on one candidate (assessment performance, interview performance, job suitability, behavioral alignment, skill proficiency etc. and compares it to set benchmarks for the job to decide if the candidate should be hired or not).
-These diagnostic reports are the main document used by recruiters to different between different candidates and make the call regarding hiring or not hiring
+This is a diagnostic report that contains all the details on one candidate (assessment performance, interview performance, job suitability, behavioral alignment, skill proficiency etc. and compares it to set benchmarks for the job to decide if the candidate should be hired or not).
+These diagnostic reports are the main document used by recruiters to different between different candidates and make the call regarding hiring or not hiring.

 Best practice: Use an assessment provider who can also provide features like video interviewing and task based assessments (coding simulations, assessment centers, hackathons), and auto generates each candidate’s diagnostic report that compiles the result of all the hiring rounds together in one document, for the recruiter’s easy reference.